MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 The Optician-Optometrist measures vision daily and recommends the best corrective lenses for increasing visual comfort for patients.

-He is the first to become aware of any problems and knows why certain corrections or certain lenses are more comfortable than others.
-He is on the front line and receives compliments and complaints depending on his work (people rarely go back to doctors to complain).
-We believe that everyone should take care of their own field.
-Beware of opticians who want to act like doctors, but on the other hand, also take the words of doctors who recommend a certain type of lens or who drastically change the prescription of your glasses without consulting your optician to verify the wearability of the suggested visual correction with the right value.
+They are the first to become aware of any problems and know why certain corrections or certain lenses are more comfortable than others.
+They are on the front line and receive compliments and complaints depending on their work (people rarely return to doctors to complain).
+We believe that everyone should focus on their own field.
+Beware of opticians who want to act as doctors, but on the other hand, also take the words of doctors who recommend a certain type of lens or drastically change the prescription of glasses without consulting your optician to verify the wearability of the suggested visual correction with the right value.

-We at Mondelliani have been collaborating for years with the best ophthalmologists, working together to ensure that the health of our clients and the comfort of prescription glasses are always a top priority among the goals to be achieved.
+At Mondelliani, we have been collaborating for years with the best ophthalmologists, working together to ensure that the health of our clients and the comfort of prescription glasses are always a top priority among the goals to achieve.

-Unfortunately not, prescription lenses correct visual defects thanks to their curvature.
+Unfortunately no, prescription lenses correct visual defects thanks to their curvature.
 To eliminate scratches, the curvature would need to be changed, and thus the lens would lose its optical properties.
-Scratched lenses need to be replaced.
+Scratched lenses should be replaced.
 Nowadays, almost all lenses are made of plastic/organic materials.
 They are shatterproof and lighter than glass ones, but unfortunately, they are more prone to scratching.

-Thanks to hardening and anti-scratch treatments, they are certainly more resistant than they were a few years ago, but this does not mean that you can put the glasses in your bag without protecting them with their case.
+Thanks to hardening and anti-scratch treatments, they are definitely more resistant than they were a few years ago, but this does not mean you can just throw your glasses in your bag without protecting them with their case.

-At Mondelliani, we always recommend lenses with hardening and anti-reflective treatments, and many companies today also provide insurance against scratches and accidents, so we can definitely say: “Scratch, I do not fear you!”.
+At Mondelliani, we always recommend lenses with top hardening and anti-reflective treatments, and many companies today offer insurance against scratches and accidents, so we can definitely say: “Scratch, I do not fear you!”.

-But how are the lenses of the glasses cleaned?
+But how do you clean the lenses of the glasses?

-Let's clear up any misconceptions or false beliefs right away: you should not use saliva, dish soap, or other special solvents.
-Marseille soap, or a specific spray, and a good microfiber cloth are all you need.
+Let's clear the field of habits or misconceptions right away: you should not use saliva, dish soap, or other special solvents.
+Just Marseille soap, or a specific spray, and a good microfiber cloth will suffice.

 Washing your lenses should become a habit like washing your hands.
 Glasses get dirty just like anything else you wear during the day.
 Therefore, proper hygiene is desirable and necessary.
 You can safely wash them with Marseille soap, and after patting them dry with a towel, use the microfiber cloth to finish drying them.

-Furthermore, microfiber cloths must also be washed every now and then and replaced at least once a year.
+Additionally, microfiber cloths should also be washed from time to time and replaced at least once a year.
 You know how much we care about our colorful microfibers!

 How do progressive lenses work?

-Progressive lenses, also known as multifocal lenses, allow you to see well in three different vision zones: up close, for intermediate distances, and far away.
-The lens is divided into three areas: The upper portion of the lens ensures clear vision from a distance, and simply lowering your gaze provides clear vision up close.
+Progressive lenses, also known as multifocal lenses, allow you to see well in three different vision zones: close up, for intermediate distances, and far away.
+The lens is divided into three areas: The upper portion of the lens ensures clear vision at a distance, and you only need to lower your gaze for clear vision up close.
 In the middle, intermediate vision is managed.
-No worries, the separation of areas is not visible on the lenses due to unsightly lines and can also be applied to thin and lightweight lenses.
+Don't worry, the separation of the areas is not visible on the lenses due to unsightly lines and can also be applied to thin and lightweight lenses.

-The main benefit of choosing progressive lenses is certainly practical, as progressive lenses replace the need for multiple glasses to correct different visual defects: reading glasses and distance glasses.
-Furthermore, compared to bifocal lenses that were used in the past, the latest generation progressive lenses, such as the Essilor® Varilux® lenses we recommend, ensure a very smooth and gradual change in focus that does not require head movement to focus on objects.
-At Mondelliani, selected as an Essilor® Vision Specialist Center, we personalize the lenses to the maximum through the use of specific instruments, in order to create a lens suitable for your near vision behavior, the frame you have chosen, the dominant eye, and your eye movement habits.
+The main benefit of choosing progressive lenses is certainly practical, as progressive lenses replace the need for multiple glasses to correct different visual defects: reading glasses and glasses for distance vision.
+Furthermore, compared to the bifocal lenses used in the past, the latest generation progressive lenses, such as the Essilor® Varilux® lenses we recommend, provide a very smooth and gradual change in focus that does not require head movement to focus on objects.
+At Mondelliani, selected as an Essilor® Vision Specialist Center, we customize the lenses to the maximum through the use of specific instruments, in order to create a lens suitable for your near vision behavior, the frame you have chosen, the dominant eye, and your eye movement habits.

-The advancement of technology has also reduced the adjustment time for the transition from single vision lenses to progressive lenses.
+The advancement of technology has also reduced the adaptation time when transitioning from single vision lenses to progressive lenses.
 Discomforts such as headaches, dizziness, blurred vision, or difficulty going down stairs may occur in the first few days of use, but they fade within 10-15 days.